-After setting the Omnia up on my iPhone, however, it did not appear as a device in Google Home on my iPhone or my Google Pixel 4a Android phone.
+After setting the Omnia up on my iPhone, it did not appear as a device in Google Home on my iPhone or my Google Pixel 4a Android phone.
 It did appear in Roon as a Roon Ready and AirPlay device, but not as a Chromecast device.
 I could stream to it directly from my iPhone via AirPlay, and also play music via Spotify Connect and Tidal Connect.
 This is normal—if you want to stream to a device via Chromecast, that device must be set up in the Google Home app.
 As expected, setting up the Omnia with Google Home and Device Utility on my Pixel phone, my iPhone saw the device as an AirPlay speaker.
 It appeared in Roon as a Roon Ready device, AirPlay device, and Chromecast device.
 I could use Spotify Connect and Tidal Connect, and could also transfer playback to the Omnia from any Cast-enabled app.

 I had also run into complications setting up the Omnia using the Google Home app on my Google Pixel 4a smartphone.
 Per the Quick Start Guide, I launched the Google Home app, and chose the option to set up the Omnia that appeared near the top of the screen.
 Google Home found the Omnia but displayed a message saying the device “needs to be activated before setup.”
 This was the first time I’d seen that message when setting up Chromecast devices with Google Home.